Rajkiya Pratibha Vikas Vidyalaya: For DBRA-SOSEs

+As of 2026, no new admissions are being accepted in SoSEs due to establishment of CM SHRI.
+Students under SoSE in class 10 (of session 2025-26) will be transferred to CM SHRI in 11th, and 11th class students will continue as SoSE in 12th as the last batch.
+SoSEs will come to an end in the next academic year.

+For CM SHRIs

+For admission in CM SHRIs, students need to appear in the entrance test in standard 6th and 9th based on general syllabus & in 11th based on stream preference.

 Affiliation

 RPVVs are affiliated with the Central Board of Secondary Education and Directorate of Education, Government of NCT of Delhi.

 DBRA-SOSEs are affiliated with the newly formed Delhi Board of School Education and directorate of education, Government of NCT of Delhi.